roncampbell/IRE22/R Fundamentals.md

                PacIslander = 'P2_009N',
                OtherRace = 'P2_010N',
                Multiracial = 'P2_011N',
                Hispanic = 'P2_002N')</code>

+Let's stop briefly for a few housekeeping notes: First, we've given the Census Bureau's variables ("P2_001N", etc.) new names with an equal sign; easy and convenient.
+Second, we grouped nine variables together with "c(...)".
+That "c" stands for "concatenate" or "combine", and it comes handy when you need to mash together several things.

+Third and most important, we've assigned all these renamed variables to yet another variable, which we're calling race_vars, and we've done that with an odd thingy, a combination of an arrow and a hyphen, "<-".
+This is the assignment operator,and you will use it constantly in R. There's a shortcut for the assignment operator: In Windows, it's the Alt key plus the hyphen (Alt + -); on the Mac, it's the Option key plus the hyphen (Option + -).

-Next, we'll make the call to the Census Bureau, specifying that we want "decennial" (once-a-decade) data from 2020, at the tract level, that we want it from Colorado ("CO"), from counties in the Denver metro (listing FIPS codes for the six Denver metro counties), and citing "race_vars", which we just defined, as the stuff we want.
+After defining race_vars, we'll make the call to the Census Bureau, specifying that we want "decennial" (once-a-decade) data from 2020, at the tract level, that we want it from Colorado ("CO"), from counties in the Denver metro, and citing race_vars, which we just defined, as the data we want.
 We also say "geometry = FALSE" because we don't need maps.

 <code>DenverTracts <- get_decennial(
   geography = "tract",